brmmedhurst-collab/Essential-FTools-DCF-and-EPV-evaluations/README.md

 This code uses other concepts such as WACC (Weighted average cost of capital) to complete its calculations.

 You can extrapolate the inner code for other tools very useful for financial analysis.

+IMPORTANT: this tool may need other tools from my repos in order to work.